La Paz, Iloilo City: History

-La Paz was established in 1584 as one of the barrios of the town of Jaro, named Bagong Banera.
-It was only in 1856 that it was separated from Jaro and established as a pueblo (town) named Lobo.
-It was later renamed to La Paz, which translates from Spanish as "peace", is derived from its patron saint, Nuestra Señora de la Paz y Buen Viaje in Spanish; in English, Our Lady of Peace and Good Voyage.
+La Paz traces back to its origins as one of the barrios of Jaro.
+Initially established in 1584, it was named Bagong Banera at the time.
+However, it wasn't until 1856 that it gained independence from Jaro and became a separate pueblo (town) known as Lobo.
+Later on, it was renamed La Paz, meaning "peace" in Spanish, which was derived from its patron saint, Nuestra Señora de la Paz y Buen Viaje (Our Lady of Peace and Good Voyage).

-On July 16, 1937, La Paz was incorporated as a district of Iloilo City, along with the towns of Arevalo, Mandurriao, and Molo.
+On July 16, 1937, La Paz was incorporated as a district of Iloilo City, alongside the towns of Arevalo, Mandurriao, and Molo.
+This integration marked its status as an integral part of the expanding urban center.

-In 2008, La Paz's sub-district of Lapuz was separated after the city council approved a resolution for its independence in order to have a separate police and fire stations.
+In 2008, the sub-district of Lapuz in La Paz gained independence after a resolution was passed by the city council.
+This move aimed to establish separate police and fire stations for the area.